atrisovic/weather-panel.github.io/_sources/content/suggestions.md

 Automation combines all analysis steps in a cohesive analysis ensemble or a workflow.
 The goal of automation is to enable a streamlined analysis execution, ideally only with a single command.

-Here is an example that showcases a simple workflow sequence with [bash](http://swcarpentry.github.io/shell-novice/).
-The file that defines analysis steps is often called a 'master script'.
-A master script can be written in different languages, like MATLAB, R, Python, bash etc.

-A master script written in bash that defines an analysis workflow is typically called run_all.sh, runall.sh or similar.
+The file that defines analysis workflow is often called a 'master script'.
+A master script can be written in different languages, like MATLAB, R, Python, bash etc. A master script written in [bash](http://swcarpentry.github.io/shell-novice/) is typically called `run_all.sh`, `runall.sh` or similar.

-An example of a master script in bash:
+An example of a master script in bash showcasing a simple workflow sequence:

 ```bash
 #!/bin/bash